tonethar/IGME-230-GDD-2017-Fall/weekly/Week 02A Notes.md

    - img
    - comments: `<!-- This is a comment. -->`

+## Note on using images
+Images should always be integrated into your page at their native resolution.
+Resizing via HTML or CSS causes long load times and uses up unnecessary space on our server, and also leads to distortion.
+See our in-class demo for a refresher on proper image optimization.

 ## HTML Skeleton
 This is the bare minimum needed for a valid HTML document: